Informatievlaanderen/VSDS-LDES-E2E-testing/tests/007.server-ingest-large-ldes/README.md

 # LDES Server Can Ingest GTFS/RT
-This scenario verifies that the LDES server can ingest GTFS (in addition to GIPOD mobility hindrances) and can keep in sync with the GTFS updates (GTFS/RT).
+This scenario verifies that the LDES server can ingest GTFS and can keep in sync with the GTFS updates (GTFS/RT).
 It uses a context containing a [GTFS to LDES convertor (JavaScript variant)](https://github.com/julianrojas87/gtfs2ldes-js) generating GTFS and GTFS/RT linked connections (version objects), a workflow (for buffering) containing a http listener and a http sender and the LDES Server backed by a data store (mongodb).

 ## Test Setup
 1. Run all systems except the GTFS to LDES convertor by executing the following (bash) command: